Hover stock

 Frequently asked questions

-Is Hover still a private company?
+Is Hover a public or private company?

 What is Hover's valuation?